pmean/build-website/text/99/modify.md

 Then we would click on the OLD AND NEW VALUES button to define what categories we want to recode.
-The value of 1 (exclusive) will stay the same, and the values of 2 through 4 (partial, supplement, and none) will change to 0.
+The value of 1 (exclusive) will stay the same
+- and the values of 2 through 4 (partial
+- supplement
+- and none) will
+change to 0.
 We will convert any other values to missing.
 The above figure shows what the second dialog box would look like when we are done.